stefanofa/awesome/README.md

 *   [kucherenko/jscpd](https://github.com/kucherenko/jscpd) - Copy/paste detector for programming source code.

-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.

-*   [facebook/memlab](https://github.com/facebook/memlab) - A framework for finding JavaScript memory leaks and analyzing heap snapshots

 ## Swift

 *   [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder